 The analysis simulates the clearing of the NYISO capacity market in representative future years.
-We focus primarily on the first five years of capacity market administration with BSM Reforms in place; to do this we simulate the clearing of the market in year one (2022) and year five (2026).
+We use a model of the NYISO spot auction to model outcomes of the Installed Capacity market as a whole.
+We focus primarily on the first five years of capacity market administration with BSM Reforms in place; to do this we simulate the clearing of the NYISO spot market in year one (2022) and year five (2026).
 While necessarily more speculative, we also model the market clearing under various potential resource and demand scenarios in year ten (2032) to provide some potential longer-term observations to guide market design deliberations in later years.